yeenbean/ODT-Builder/README.md

 All versions are tested before they are published, including installation of Office in a virtual environment.

+### 2022.10.06

+- `create-release.bat` never made it into August's commit.
+It is now uploaded.
+- Created `run.bat` script which automatically bypasses execution policy.
+This makes the script easier to execute on modern Windows operating systems.

 ### 2022.08.15

 - Updated readme TODO list.